dhrubo55/personal-blog/content/posts/day-67-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-1.md

 Java developers must be aware that any code which opens external resources such as files or databases should ensure that these are properly closed once their use has concluded.
 Failure to do so will result in a slow but steady increase in the amount of used memory on the system over time which can eventually lead to performance issues or even complete failure due to lack of available RAM and/or disk space on the machine hosting your application's process(es).

+#### Custom .equals() and .hashCode() implementation

+Custom .equals() and .hashCode() implementation can cause memory leaks in Java due to the way they are used.
+When a class implements these methods, it is responsible for managing its own state and ensuring that all objects of the same type have unique references.
+If this is not done properly, an object can be created but never garbage collected because it will always exist as a reference from another object or collection.
+This leads to more objects staying in memory than necessary which causes a gradual increase in system resources over time until eventually there is no longer enough available for other tasks leading to poor performance or even crashing of the application.

 ### Analyze for finding Memory leaks

 In order analyze whether your program contains any potential Memory Leaks you will need some kind specialized tools like HeapHero , JProfiler , VisualVM etc., these allow you view what exactly happening under hood during runtime & identify problematic areas ahead time before problems start manifesting themselves on production environment